Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-lightbox-effect-without-using-plugins.md

 }
 ```

-We are using opacity and visibility so we can animate the fade-in and fade-out effect.
+We are using opacity and visibility to animate the fade-in and fade-out effects.

 Now let's add the hidden class.